XxAcielxX/arch-plasma-install/README.md

 --------- | ----------
-firefox | Mozilla Firefox Web Browser. openssh | Secure Shell access server. qbittorrent | A BitTorrent Client based on Qt. audacious | Qt based music player. wget\* | Wget is a free utility for non-interactive download of files from the Web. screen | Is a full-screen window manager that multiplexes a physical terminal between several processes, typically interactive shells. git\*| Github command-line utility tools. (needed to access the AUR)
+firefox | Mozilla Firefox Web Browser. openssh | Secure Shell access server. qbittorrent | Qt-based BitTorrent Client. audacious | Qt-based music player. wget\* | Wget is a free utility for non-interactive download of files from the Web. screen | Is a full-screen window manager that multiplexes a physical terminal between several processes, typically interactive shells. git\*| Github command-line utility tools. (needed to access the AUR)